General Office Information about the All Children's Neuroscience Institute

-Write down questions you have about your child’s condition or care before coming to your appointment
+Write down questions you have about your child’s condition or care before coming to your appointment.

 Appointments for Pediatric Epilepsy Patients

 Our evaluation includes an initial appointment where Dr. Winesett will examine the child and go over your child's history.
 He will then personally review the MRI of the brain and EEGs provided and decide if further evaluation is necessary.
-Further evaluation may include studies such as video EEG monitoring in our neuromonitoring unit, repeating the MRI of the brain utilizing specialized epilepsy protocols, PET or SPECT scans, genetic and metabolic testing.
+Further evaluation may include studies such as video EEG monitoring in our neuromonitoring unit, repeating the MRI of the brain utilizing specialized epilepsy protocols, PET or SPECT scans or genetic and metabolic testing.